Michaelangel007/blog/README.md

 **Google wants end-to-end control all the way from the back-end to the front-end.**

-They don't care (as much) about the front-end (Web Browser, Mobile, or Tablet) since they have all the back end stuff you want / need.
+They don't care (as much) about the front-end (Web Browser, Mobile, or Tablet) since they have all the back end stuff you think you want / need.

 In the [Keynote @5:22](https://youtu.be/Y2VF8tmLFHw?t=322) this picture of Sundar Pichai's keynote shows how Google's "World Domination" is coming along: